itsmehere/CS50AI/Week0/README.md

 ### Depth First Search:

 Depth First Search implements its frontier using the Stack data structure.
 Due to this, it always expands the deepest node in the frontier.
-If that path leads to a dead end, it traverses back to the decision point and continues searching.
+If that path leads to a dead-end, it traverses back to the decision point and continues searching.
 It will always find a solution but it won't always be the shortest.

 DFS algorithm going through a maze from start to finish:
 ![DFSmaze](images/DFSmaze.png)

 ### Breadth First Search:

-Bredth First Search is an algorithm that always expands the shallowest nodes in the frontier first.
+Breadth First Search is an algorithm that always expands the shallowest nodes in the frontier first.
 This algorithm uses a queue as the frontier and explores all neighbor nodes at the current depth before moving on to the next level.
 BFS always finds a solution and it's the shortest solution.

 BFS algorithm going through a maze from start to finish:
 ![BFSmaze](images/BFSmaze.png)

 ### Uninformed Search: